Visually impaired and digitally empowered: setting the standard for accessibility

 4. Customizable Cursors and Pointers

 Think of these as your digital highlighters, drawing your eyes exactly where they need to go.
 Users can adjust cursors’ size, shape, and color to suit their needs, making navigation less of a scavenger hunt.
+These accessibility features for visually impaired users can also help people with motor issues that keep them from using a mouse, allowing them to use their keyboard to navigate websites and locate cursors and pointers easily.

 5. Color Filter

 Bright light from a screen or other sources prevents some people with low vision from reading and causes pain for some people.
 Color filters built into many operating systems adjust the color spectrum displayed on-screen to accommodate various visual impairments, including certain types of color blindness or light sensitivity.
-It’s like putting on tinted glasses designed just for you.
+Itโs like putting on tinted glasses designed just for you.

 6. Voice Command Software